 Although we can't replicate these jungle-like conditions exactly (our homes would end up like Jumanji), providing a humid and bright environment is the best starting point.
 The Thai Constellation does also follow these same key growing needs.

 Although its lack of chlorophyll in the leaves can mean that your plant may need to have more access to light and may not cope well in some of the shadier corners of your home, it still will not want to sit in direct sun as this can scorch its leaves and your expensive young plant may be reduced to a shrivelled mess.

 Your Thai Constellation will definitely thank you if you give it a warm and humid environment, and in a lot of cases, the best possible place in our homes would be the bathroom.

 Bathrooms give out frequent (depending on your hygiene routine) humidity bursts during hot showers and baths which your Monstera will relish.
-A brilliant piece of kit is a room humidifier, sold in all shapes and sizes.
+A brilliant piece of equipment is a room or plant humidifier, sold in all shapes and sizes.

 We have many of the little portable humidifiers which you can place around specific plants that love a more humid atmosphere and they occasionally spray out a gentle spritz of water which is very refreshing to be around on a hot day.

 As with all house plants, finding the perfect watering routine is key.
 Firstly if you have access to some collected rainwater this would be ideal, if not then filtered tap water.

 Problems can arise from under-watering and overwatering your Monstera such as root rot and leaf discolouration.
 If your plant has lots of lovely humidity to draw on then they may benefit from less overall watering as leaves can hold onto their moisture more effectively.

 In dry and low humid environments, a more regular watering regime would be needed to keep the leaves from excessive transpiration and losing too much water.